matthewcpaul/mcp/_work/thedotcom-page-generation.md

 ###  Page previews on hover of the URL column
 An ancillary idea that I explored, which could be used in combination with whichever final solution we landed on, was showing thumbnails of a page when hovering over the URL cell for that respective row in the sheet.

-This direction also shows our pivot to the direction users were telling us they wanted—the selection of any cell in each row would display the corresponding page.
+This also shows our pivot to the direction users were telling us they wanted—the selection of any cell in each row would display the corresponding page.

 </div>